r-for-ed-2021/before_the-course/README.md

-# Welcome to R for Education Research!
+# R for Education Research, Summer 2021

-#### [r-for-ed-2021.github.io](https://r-for-ed-2021.github.io./) will be your primary source for class lectures, instructions, and sample data.
+This repo contains scripts for testing your R installation before the class

-After you install R and RStudio please run the 2 scripts in the tests folder.
-These 2 scripts:
+After you install R and RStudio, run the 2 scripts in the tests folder:

 * 1_install_packages.R
 * 2_test_installation.R